Japan "fully agreed" with Trump on North Korea, urges China to do more

 He added: “Under the strong resolve of the U.S.-Japan alliance, in order to further improve our defense posture and our capabilities, we will take concrete steps to do our utmost in ensuring the public' safety from the North Korean threat."

+In a statement responding to Trump’s comments about China making “hundreds of billions of dollars a year in trade,” it said Washington-Beijing trade relations were “mutually beneficial and win-win.”

+“A large number of facts have proved that maintaining the healthy and stable development of Sino-U.S. economic and trade relations is in line with the common interests of both sides,” it said.

-North Korea’s foreign minister issued a statement calling the U.S. “imperialist brutes” and saying it would not hesitate to use its nuclear force if Washington took “foolish” action.
+North Korea’s foreign ministry called the U.S. “imperialist brutes” and said it would not hesitate to use nuclear force if Washington took “foolish” action.

 “If the U.S. fails to come to its own senses and continues to resort to military adventure and ‘tough sanctions’ then [North Korea] will respond with its resolute act of justice,” it said.